mc-nya/BILEVEL_LONG_TAIL/data_augmentation/FasterADA/README.md

 ## Other:
 From now, the individualized ADA used two methods:
-Option 1 : at every iteration seperate the data by class to different policy and train it.
+Option 1 : at every iteration seperate the data by class to different policies and train it.
 Option 2 : seperated majority, minority at first, and upsampling if needed, then traing two of them at two different batch.